MossaCobra/JammingMusic/README.md

 ## Technologies Used

 - **React**: Front-end JavaScript library for building user interfaces.
+- **Node.js**: JavaScript runtime used for running the development server and managing dependencies.
 - **Bootstrap**: Used for styling the app with responsive layouts.
 - **CSS**: Custom styling for components.